 BIOL 4335.
 EVOLUTION.
 Three credit hours.
 Three hours of lecture per week.
+Prerequisite: Consent of the Director of the Department or BIOL 3052 or CIBI 3032.

 Mechanisms, processes, and consequences of evolution: factors which cause genetic changes in populations; speciation; population genetics; coevolution, evolution, and the inheritance of animal behavior.